Tuition and Fees

 All meals must be used before the end of the academic year in which they are purchased.
 The cost of the plan is nonrefundable.

-The $300 reservation deposit for U.S. citizens, or $500 for international applicants, is payable upon acceptance to the university and is credited towards the student's tuition.
-The university observes the May 1 reservation deposit deadline and encourages students to research all schools before placing a reservation deposit.
-Reservation deposits received after May 1, 2023, will be accepted on the basis of space availability.
-It is important for students to meet all deadlines throughout the enrollment process and have an approved payment plan with Student Financial Services by the established due date to best ensure consideration for on-campus housing.
+The $300 deposit for U.S. citizens or $500 for international applicants is payable upon acceptance to the university and is credited toward the student's tuition.
+The university observes the May 1 deposit deadline and encourages students to research all schools prior to placing a deposit.
+Deposits received after May 1 will be accepted on the basis of space availability.
+The student's account must be cleared by Student Financial Services by the payment deadline to receive a room assignment.
+To best ensure consideration for on-campus housing, it is important to meet all deadlines throughout the enrollment process.

-Reservation fees are nonrefundable with the exception of international applicants who have their visa denied and who request a reservation deposit refund within two months of the visa denial will be allowed the refund.
+Deposits are nonrefundable with the exception of international applicants who have their visa denied and who request a deposit refund within two months of the visa denial.

 New Student Fee